-Jonathan is Chairman of the Firm.
-He has handled intellectual property litigations in a wide range of industries, including music, fashion, sports, pharmaceuticals and healthcare, software, advertising, licensing, publishing and various consumer products.
+Jonathan King has spent most of his career at Cowan, Liebowitz & Latman.
+He is a longstanding member of the firm’s Executive Committee and previously served as Chair of the firm for a decade.
+For thirty years, he has handled intellectual property litigations in a wide range of industries, including music, fashion, sports, food and beverages, pharmaceuticals and healthcare, software, advertising, licensing, publishing and various consumer products.
 His practice encompasses the full gamut of intellectual property subjects, including trademarks, copyright, trade secrets and the licensing of intellectual property.
-He regularly tries copyright and trademark infringement cases in the federal courts and handles opposition and cancellation actions before the Trademark Trial Appeal Board.
+He regularly tries copyright and trademark infringement cases in the federal courts, handles opposition and cancellation actions before the Trademark Trial and Appeal Board, and is the co-author of a treatise chapter on New York trade secrets law.

 Jonathan’s engagements have included a number of landmark intellectual property matters, including some of the first cases involving the use of trademarks as internet keywords, and the application of copyright law to the “resale” of digital files.
-He also has extensive experience in the use of consumer surveys in Lanham Act litigation.
-Among others, he has represented The Donna Karan Company, the Recording Industry Association of America, Universal Music Group, Sanofi-Aventis Pharmaceuticals, Major League Baseball Properties, and the National Audubon Society.
+He has extensive experience in trade dress disputes and the use of consumer surveys in Lanham Act litigation.
+He also regularly handles all aspects of disputes in the music industry, including copyright ownership and infringement, as well as royalty, reversions, and other contractual disputes.
+Among others, he has represented Warner Music Group, The Donna Karan Company and G-III, Universal Music Group, Sanofi-Aventis Pharmaceuticals, Major League Baseball Properties, CAR-FRESHENER Corporation, and the National Audubon Society.

 Honors & Recognitions